 When you write a business plan, you’re forced to think about your box in a comprehensive and strategic manner.
 You evaluate your market, possible sources of income, threats that could impact your success and much more.
 That careful thought process will help you identify smart (financially sound) ways to build your business.

 A business plan will also help you if you need to seek funding, enter into a partner agreement or lease or buy commercial property for your box.
-In all, it’s critical step in being a successful affiliate gym owner.
+In all, it’s a critical step in being a successful affiliate gym owner.
 Trying to manage your finances without one is like training hard but eating poorly- it just doesn’t make sense.

 There are a number of sources out there to get you started on a business plan, including the SBA (Small Business Association).
 We also have a simple yet comprehensive business plan template that will walk you step-by-step through the process of creating one for your box.

 When developing your business plan, you need to build financial projections, including startup costs, monthly expenses and cash flow break-even points.
 Be realistic with this analysis, even if you’re optimistic by nature.
 Your financial planning will only be as good as the data you use in these projections.

 Experts suggest building out best case, middle-case and worst-case scenario projections.
 To be safe, plan to run your box off the worst-case projection until you get things off the ground.
 Not sure where to start with financial projections?
 No worries, our business plan template contains advice on how to create realistic financial projections.

 Owning a box requires knowledge that can be very technical or specific.
 Even when money is tight, it’s important to outsource certain tasks if you can’t do them well.
 Small details overlooked in contract negotiations and investment or loan paperwork can cost you dearly in the long run.
 You know what they say, right?
 Pay now or pay later.